 This is a very overused word these days so let’s get clear on what it means:

-If you would like to go through a step-by-step process of creating a policy, sign up for the on-demand online workshop.
+If you would like to go through a step-by-step process of creating a policy, sign up for the online workshop.
 Not only will you come away with the tools and templates to create a policy.
 You will also be able to: